 Citric acid is also a common ingredient in preservatives, foods, and other household cleaners.

+On rare occasions, it is misclassified as a beta hydroxy acid.
 As discussed, citric acid functions as an alpha hydroxy acid.
 AHAs are a class of chemical compounds that are either naturally derived from citrus fruits or synthetically produced.

 Is Citric Acid Good For Your Skin?

 As a member of the alpha hydroxy acid family, citric acid offers various skin benefits.
 It can chemically exfoliate the face and promote new skin cell growth.
 It is usually considered safe for all skin types, except for those with known allergies or sensitive skin.
 Individuals with oily skin can also benefit from citric acid.
+While this fruit acid lacks moisturizing properties, it has an excellent toning activity that can be incorporated into several cruelty-free, vegan body care and facial skincare products.

 Benefits Of Citric Acid For The Skin